speedata/publisher/doc/manual/doc/description-en/commandline.md

 `--show-gridallocation` | Show the allocated grid cells in yellowish color and double allocated grid cells in red.
 `--startpage=NUM` | The number of the first page.
 `--systemfonts` | Also use system fonts.
 Does not work on Windows XP.
+`--tempdir` | Use this directory instead of the system's temp dir.
 `--timeout=SEC` | Exit after SEC seconds with exit status 1.
 `-v`, `--var=value` | Passes additional variables to the publisher run.
 The variables can be accessed as usual with `select="$variable"`.
 `--varsfile=NAME` | Read an external file where each line has the format `variable=value` to add additional variables`